Nvidia has released a Mac OS X version of its

 “Transcoding video is a good example,” said Keane.
 Transcoding high-definition video from one format to another is an extremely processor-intensive task, and it’s one that scales very well when you can distribute it to multiple processors.
 With 128 processors on an Nvidia GPU working in tandem, that task can be sped up by orders of magnitude rather than forcing the CPU, even a multiple core CPU, to handle it alone.

 Nvidia has also seen the CUDA technology used in financial markets, biotechnology, industrial markets and astrophysics — basically, anywhere the principals of parallel computing can be applied.

-CUDA tools are available for download from Nvidia’s Web site for free, and are listed as beta versions.
+available for download from Nvidia’s Web site for free, and are listed as beta versions.
 The toolkit and the Software Development Kit (SDK) are both vetted for use with Mac OS X v10.5.2.